dart_ddi 0.8.1 copy "dart_ddi: ^0.8.1" to clipboard

 • Perfumei - A simple mobile app about perfumes.
 Built using DDI and Cubit.

-• Clinicas - A mobile, desktop and web application about Attendance Rank.
+• Clinicas - A project for a mobile, desktop and web application about Attendance Rank.
 Built using Signal and Flutter DDI to enable route-based dependency injection management.

 Summary